rkuma183/wilsonmar.github.io/_posts/2017-03-08-deep-learning-courses.md

    * http://forums.fast.ai/
    * https://fastai.slack.com/ access

-They donated his earnings to the
+They donated their earnings to the
 <a target="_blank" href="https://www.hollows.org.nz/">Fred Hollows Foundation</a> to cure blindness.

-   Their videos (around 2 hours each) are available on
    <a target="_blank" href="https://www.youtube.com/channel/UCX7Y2qWriXpqocG97SFW2OQ">
+   Videos of them talking on YouTube</a>
-   Jeremy Howard's YouTube channel</a>, but instead use their <a target="_blank" href="http://course.fast.ai/lessons/lessons.html">
+   are annotated in <a target="_blank" href="http://course.fast.ai/lessons/lessons.html">
    Fast.ai web page on each lesson</a> that contains links to materials.

    * <a target="_blank" href="http://course.fast.ai/lessons/aws.html">